ceickmeyer/geoguessr/readme.md

 ### README.md

-# GeoJSON to CSV Coordinate Extractor
+# OverPass Turbo GeoJSON to GeoGuessr CSV Coordinates

 This script extracts coordinates from a GeoJSON file and saves them in a CSV file.
 It supports Point and Polygon geometries, converting them into a format suitable for use in tools like [MapCheckr](https://mapcheckr.vercel.app/) to create high-quality GeoGuessr maps.